Serendipity

 Following the UK rail franchise re-lettings of 2006-2007, I wanted to see what a list of UK franchise operators and their corporate relationships would look like now.
 The map of their connections was created in a relaxed evening's work with Freemind.

 How to use the Freemind mindmap viewer : click in mindmap window below to activate applet.
 Make your browser fullscreen to see as much as possible.
 Scroll around the map with cursor keys or click-and-drag on the white background.
+Press ESC to centre map again.
 Right-click on objects in map for context menus.
 Click anywhere outside mindmap window to return to normal browser keyboard control.

 Sun, 09 Dec 2007